 Pancreatic enzymes (such as amylase and lipase) test

 Fecal matter composition test

-In general, a level of trypsinogen that's higher than normal could mean that a newborn has cystic fibrosis or is a carrier of the disease.
+In general, a level of trypsinogen that's higher than normal could mean that a newborn has cystic fibrosis.
 Infants with high levels usually have a second test several weeks after birth to confirm the diagnosis.

-In an older child or an adult, an elevated level of trypsinogen can signal a disorder of the pancreas.
+In an older child or an adult, an elevated level of trypsinogen can mean a disorder of the pancreas.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.